noureddin/ihkam/README.md

 ## License

-Creative Commons Zero (equivalent to Public Domain).
+Creative Commons Zero (equivalent to Public Domain), except for the libraries used (detailed below).

 Idea of my brother Dr.&nbsp;Ahmad.